Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Technical Debt Resolution:**
   - Addressed existing technical debt in both the client and server components.
-  - Refactored and optimized code in the server's product repository, introducing a function for fetching paged products.
+  - Refactored and optimised code in the server's product repository, introducing a function for fetching paged products.

 ### Learning Journey